After reading this guide, you will:

 Cons:

-Batch conversion dialog is dated and not beginner-friendly
+Batch dialog is dated and not beginner-friendly

-3. FastStone Photo Resizer - Best free all-in-one resize, rename, and convert
+3. FastStone Photo Resizer - best free all-in-one resize, rename, and convert

 Pros: